Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/13_AUDIO.rst

 NS_init                           NS              -  sample_freq: audio sample rate (support 8k and 16k)                                                -  For output (speaker) side ASP

                                                   -  TX_NS: the pointer for the webrtc NS setting in speaker path
-NS_process                        NS              -  frame_size: setting the frame size for the AGC module, the unit is “sample”                        -  For output (speaker) side ASP
+NS_process                        NS              -  frame_size: setting the frame size for the AGC module, the unit is "sample"                        -  For output (speaker) side ASP

                                                   -  out: the data will be used to do AGC process, the data will directly be modified
 NS_destory                        NS                                                                                                                    -  For output (speaker) side ASP